Last Updated 18/12/2021.

 Before you buy a carry on bag or backpack, read this.
-Yesterday I was ready to buy the immensely popular Farpoint 40L Backpack for my son.
-It’s a great bag, good quality and has everything you could ask for but, just as I reached for my credit card, the shop assistant mentioned that although the Farpoint (or Fairpoint for women) is the maximum carry on size for European carriers, it’s just that little bit too big for Air Asia’s size regulations.
-That’s a deal breaker.
-Maybe we’d get away with it, maybe we wouldn’t, but there is absolutely no point in buying a $100+ bag that may end up having to go under the plane, while relieving me of the hefty extra luggage charge.
-To me it makes far more sense to buy a bigger, more useful, bag, if it’s destined for the hold anyway, or buy one that Air Asia can’t question.
-This bag is for my son and he doesn’t carry a whole bunch of gear, but he does have a laptop a Nerf Gun and a bunch of Pokemon cards, so we need a laptop pocket at very least, multiple internal pockets ideally.
-I set out to find the perfect Air Asia sized carry on bag and relegated the Farpoint to “possibly”.
+Yesterday I was ready to buy the immensely popular Farpoint 40 L Backpack for my son.
+It’s a great bag, good quality and has everything you could ask for but, just as I reached for my credit card, the shop assistant mentioned that although the Farpoint (or Fairview for women) is the maximum carry on size for European carriers, it’s just that little bit too big for Air Asia’s size regulations.
+Did we buy it?
+Yes.
+Have we had any issues with it on any Air Asia or Air Malaysia flights?
+No. Read more below.

 Air Asia’s Bag Size Regulations

 “Each guest is allowed one piece of cabin baggage AND 1 laptop bag OR 1 handbag on-board.
 The main cabin baggage shall not exceed 56cm x 36cm x 23cm and does not weigh more than 7kg.
-This baggage should also be able to fit under the seat in front of you or the overhead compartment” Source Air Asia More Information Here
+This baggage should also be able to fit under the seat in front of you or the overhead compartment” Source Air Asia, More Information Here

-If you plan on carrying a separate hand bag, purse, or other “personal” bag, check out our selection of anti-theft bags, they have some fantastic features for regular travellers including RFID blocking for passport and cards, anti slash bodies and anti cut straps.
+If you plan on carrying a separate hand bag, purse, or other “personal” bag, check out our selection of anti-theft bags, they have some fantastic features for regular travellers including RFID blocking for passport and cards, anti slash bodies and anti-cut straps.

 Bags With Wheels and Handles